 The Gecko provides a quick run through of the main dates in the long and colourful history of Split and beyond below.
 We at Gecko tours prize ourselves on our local knowledge of the history of Split – many of our guides are history graduates and will leave you wanting for nothing.

 All our tours have a historical element but the Salona, Klis Trogir tour provides fascinating insight into local life as it was and because all our tour sizes are small it makes the whole experience more personable allowing you to ask all the questions you like.
-Both our Split for Foodies tour and our Split walking tour will enable you to get up to speed with all you want to know…
+Our Split walking tour will enable you to get up to speed with all you want to know…

 Gecko Split walking tour